Dr. Carley Saelinger

 Chelsi Bush

-Chelsi is the head echo sonographer and cardiac diagnostic imaging technician of Cardiac Vet, Inc.
+Chelsi Bush, RVT, is the Director of Operations and a cardiac sonographer/technician of Cardiac Vet, Inc.

 Chelsi is a San Diego native and later attended the University of California Santa Barbara, on a full-ride athletic scholarship.
 After injury ended her athletic career, she began pursuing her love of animals by working in a fast pace, small animal, private practice, while simultaneously furthering her education in veterinary medicine.